linagora/tmail-flutter/docs/adr/0111-migrate-file-picker-13-for-streamed-picks.md

   original request options, which keeps the progress callback, cancel token, timeouts and response type.
 No body means the attachment fails loudly rather than storing a zero-byte blob under its name.
-- Charset detection opens its own body, takes a 256 KiB head and stops, so probing a 1 GB text attachment costs one short read rather than a second full pass.
+- Charset detection opens its own body and asks it for a 256 KiB head: a blob slices, a file seeks, and any other source is cut off at the same bound.
+Probing a 1 GB text attachment costs one short read rather than a second full pass, whatever the source.

 ### file_picker types stop at the picker boundary